Louis Gérard (racing driver): Motor racing

-Louis Gérard’s career in motor racing began by chance in 1937, when he was 38 years old.
+Gérard's career in motor racing began by chance in 1937, when he was 38 years old.
 A car enthusiast since he lived in Paris, he was encouraged by his son Jean-Yves to buy a Delage D6-70 3-litre coupé on display on Avenue Victor Emmanuel III.
 As his income came from slot machines, the purchase was paid for with bags of coins.
-Shortly afterwards, Gérard was contacted by Jacques de Valence de Minardière, a Delage’s agent in Paris, who suggested that he take part in the 24 Hours of Le Mans with the newly acquired car, and offered to be his teammate for the competition.
+Shortly afterwards, Gérard was contacted by Jacques de Valence de Minardière, a Delage's agent in Paris, who suggested that he take part in the 24 Hours of Le Mans with the newly acquired car, and offered to be his teammate for the competition.
 The car had been built for the 1936 24 Hours of Le Mans, which was finally cancelled due to strikes that accompanied the election of the Popular Front in France.
 Louis Gérard thus took part in the 1937 24 Hours of Le Mans with Jacques de Valence as teammate.
 The pair finished the race in fourth place.

 Front and back of a card published by Churman's Cigarettes in 1939.

-After the 24 Hours of Le Mans, Louis Gérard continued to race with his own Delage, which was redesigned by Figoni to become an open two-seater racing car at the end of 1937.
+After the 24 Hours of Le Mans, Gérard continued to race with his own Delage, which was redesigned by Figoni to become an open two-seater racing car at the end of 1937.
 In April 1938, he finished third in the Cork Grand Prix.
 In May of the same year, he finished second in the Antwerp Grand Prix after breaking the lap record.
 In July, with Georges Monneret as teammate, he finished second in the Spa 24 Hours despite terrible weather conditions.
 In September 1938, in persistent rain, he won the RAC Tourist Trophy organised by the Royal Automobile Club of England at the Donington circuit.

-Noticed by Enzo Ferrari during the 1938 Spa 24 Hours, Louis Gérard was contacted by him to become an official Alfa Romeo driver the following year.
+Noticed by Enzo Ferrari during the 1938 Spa 24 Hours, Gérard was contacted by him to become an official Alfa Romeo driver the following year.
 In addition, his victory at Donington earned him an invitation to participate in the East London Grand Prix and Grosvenor Grand Prix held in South Africa in January 1939.
-As both races were reserved for single-seater cars, and in light of Enzo Ferrari’s proposal, Gérard exchanged his two-seater Delage for a Maserati 6CM.
+As both races were reserved for single-seater cars, and in light of Enzo Ferrari's proposal, Gérard exchanged his two-seater Delage for a Maserati 6CM.
 Unfortunately, once in South Africa with this car in January 1939, he was forced to withdraw from both Grand Prix due to mechanical problems.
 Furthermore, during the same period, Mussolini formally prohibited Enzo Ferrari from hiring a foreign driver.